Dr David Hyatt BA Cert Ed MEd (TEFL) PhD

 Fax: (+44) (0)114 279 6236

 David directs, Part 2 (Thesis Stage) of the EdD programme (from Feb 2015).
-He is also the Director of the Singapore distance learning programme and of the EdD Language Learning and Teaching.
-He was previously Director and co Director of the MA in Education Policy and Practice and the director of the MEd English Language Teaching.
-He is a member of the teaching team for the Dublin professional Education Doctorate (EdD) and the MA in Literacy and Language programmes.
-He makes a teaching contribution to the EdD Literacy & Language, EdD Educational Psychology, the Full Time MA and the BA programme.
-He currently supervises 12 doctoral students and has supervised 14 doctoral students to successful completion.
-David has contributed substantially in senior roles to the areas of learning, teaching and assessment at the School of Education, and for six years, took on the role of Deputy Director of Learning and Teaching, leading on the area of teaching quality.
+He is also the Director of the Malta distance-learning programme and of the EdD Language Learning and Teaching.
+He was the School Ethical Review Board from 2016 – 2019 and has directed the He was previously Director of the MA in Education Policy and Practice and the Director of the MEd English Language Teaching.
+He also makes a teaching contribution to the full time MA and the BA programmes.
+He currently supervises 11 doctoral students and has supervised 23 doctoral students to successful completion.
+He has also acted as internal or external examiner for 39 doctoral theses.
+David has contributed substantially in senior roles to the areas of learning, teaching and assessment at the School of Education, and for six years, was Deputy Director of Learning and Teaching, leading on the area of teaching quality.

 My interests have a focus on pedagogy, particularly in a higher education context.
-As a result, my research currently centres around two major interlinked research areas of interest:
+As a result, my research currently centres around three major interlinked research areas of interest:

 As an active and researcher and teacher in higher education, with a central interest in teaching, learning and assessment my interests encompass approaches and issues in academic literacies, particularly in terms of feedback at postgraduate level (Hyatt 2005a, Hyatt 2004a), research disseminated through both publication and professional development seminars.
-More recently work on self-assessment produced DVD-based teaching resources.
+Other work on self-assessment produced DVD-based teaching resources.
 Earlier work included a funded IELTS project (Hyatt 2008, Hyatt, D. 2013a) looking at stakeholders perceptions of appropriate entry levels for HE, and a bid for research into the experiences of doctoral students in relation to entry level English language proficiency.
+This scholarship work has also being operationalized in my current work mentoring staff on teaching specialist contracts to support the development of their learning and teaching scholarship.

 My major research activity in this area is nested in the on-going applied and collaborative work begun through the Arts and Humanities Research Council Connected Communities funded ‘Language as Talisman’ project, where project team worked in schools and youth centres to co-produce materials with young people about language and its power.
 My aspect of this project involved working with two Rotherham primary schools with children on accent/dialect and achievement.